Proceedings of the IEEE: History of the Proceedings

 The journal was established in 1909, known as the Proceedings of the Wireless Institute.
 Six issues were published under this banner by Greenleaf Pickard and Alfred Goldsmith.
 Then in 1911, a merger between the Wireless Institute (New York) and the Society of Wireless Telegraph Engineers (Boston) resulted in a society named the Institute of Radio Engineers (IRE).

 In January 1913 newly formed IRE published the first issue of the Proceedings of the IRE.
 Later, a 1000-page special issue commemorated the IRE's fiftieth anniversary in May 1962.
 One of the founding editors, Alfred Norton Goldsmith, tallied 42 years as the first editor-in-chief.
 When the IEEE was formed in 1963 as a merger of IRE and the American Institute of Electrical Engineers, the journal obtained its current name.

 Journal Content

-Proceedings of the IEEE provides in-depth review, survey, and tutorial coverage of the technical developments in electronics, electrical and computer engineering, and computer science.
+The Proceedings of the IEEE provides in-depth review, survey, and tutorial coverage of the technical developments in electronics, electrical and computer engineering, and computer science.